Black Friday 2020 Echo deals: Nearly all of Amazon's smart devices are on sale now

 Along with Prime Day, Black Friday is the best time of year to buy Amazon devices.
+And after weeks of deals, the big day is here.
 Anything in the Amazon hardware family -- Fire tablets, Kindle readers, Ring doorbells, Fire TV streamers and Echo speakers, for instance -- are at or near their lowest prices of the year.
 In fact, this gear seems so popular that some shipping times are currently slipping to late December.
 Most of these prices will stretch through Monday, but it's unclear if or when we'll see them again after that.
 We don't expect the prices to go any lower, however, between now and the end of the year.

 Don't see anything you want here?
 Don't worry -- more Black Friday and Cyber Monday sales are coming.